 After successful completion of this first semester, transition students would then take the Minimester Psychiatric clinical and the Second Year courses as listed on the previous page.
-Traditional transition students should be able to complete the program in one and a half years.
-A hybrid/on-line transition track option begins in the summer.
-Application deadline is March 1 - April 1.
+Traditional transition students should be able to complete the program in two years.
+An online/hybrid transition track option begins each Fall.
+Application deadline is May 1 - June 1.
 See the nursing website for details.

-Admission Process: Transition students must follow the same admission process as beginning students.
+Admission Process : Transition students must follow the same admission process as beginning students.
 Documentation of current licensure as a vocational/practical nurse is required.